Fire detection is based on various properties of fire such as smoke emission, a rise in temperature and optical radiation emission.

-Usually, multi IR detectors possess longer detection range and maintain an extremely low rate of false alarms.
-In addition, these detectors are insensitive to attenuations related to oil vapors and fumes as well as other interference sources like welding arc, lightning, etc. Again, the idea is to increase the gain of detector’s amplification chain and select the wavelength and suitable signal treatments.
+Usually, multi IR detectors possess a longer detection range and maintain an extremely low rate of false alarms.
+In addition, these detectors are insensitive to attenuations related to oil vapors and fumes as well as other interference sources like a welding arc, lightning, etc. Again, the idea is to increase the gain of a detector’s amplification chain and select the wavelength and suitable signal treatments.

 Three IR detectors are generally used in three different spectral bands, reaching detection ranges between 40 and 80 meters on standard heptane standardized fires, even in the presence of many interfering IR sources in the environment.

 Detection by Imaging

 This technique is also employed for flame detection and is based on image processing issued from CCD matrices.
 Some models are limited to the visible range for a long time and currently operate infrared matrices with a spectral filter just like the one employed on conventional multi-IR detector to enhance the sensitivity to fire.